Last of the Steam-Powered Trains

 "Last of the Steam-Powered Trains" is a song by the English rock band the Kinks from their 1968 album The Kinks Are the Village Green Preservation Society.
 Written and sung by Ray Davies, the song was recorded in October 1968 and was among the final tracks completed for the album.
 Variously described as a blues, R&B or rock number, the song describes a steam train that has outlived its usefulness and has since moved to a museum.

 Recorded two months after steam trains were retired from passenger service in the UK, the song relates to Village Green's themes of preservation and the reconciling of past and present.
-Davies based the song's distinctive guitar riff on the 1956 song "Smokestack Lightning" by American blues artist Howlin' Wolf, a song the Kinks and their contemporaries regularly covered.
+Davies based the song's distinctive guitar-riff on the 1956 song "Smokestack Lightning" by the American blues artist Howlin' Wolf, a song the Kinks and their contemporaries regularly covered.
 Commentators often regard the song as Davies's criticism of early British R&B groups for being inauthentic compared to the American blues artists who wrote many of the songs they recorded.
 Others consider the song as relating to Davies's feelings of disconnect from contemporary culture.
 The song became a regular in the band's 1969 and 1970 live set list.

 Background and recording

-From 1967 to August 1968, the Kinks recorded twelve songs for their upcoming album The Kinks Are the Village Green Preservation Society.
+From 1967 to August 1968, the Kinks recorded twelve songs for their sixth studio album, The Kinks Are the Village Green Preservation Society.
 Recording and mixing for the LP concluded in mid-August and the band's UK label, Pye Records, planned to issue it on 27 September 1968.
-Only a few weeks before the album's release, bandleader Ray Davies opted to halt production in order to expand its track listing.
+Only a few weeks before the album's release, Ray Davies opted to halt production in order to expand its track listing.
 The band reconvened at Pye around 12 October 1968 to record several new songs for the album, including "Last of the Steam-Powered Trains".
 Recording took place in Pye Studio 2, one of two basement studios at Pye Records's London offices.
-Davies is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
+Davies is credited as the song's producer, and Pye's in-house engineer Brian Humphries operated the four-track mixing-console.

-Davies composed "Last of the Steam-Powered Trains" on piano and recorded a demo of the song in 1968 on a reel-to-reel tape recorder in his home's living room.
+Davies composed "Last of the Steam-Powered Trains" on piano and he recorded a demo in 1968 on a reel-to-reel tape-recorder in his home's living room.
 His initial composition differed from the finished song in several ways, featuring a slightly different riff, a throaty vocal and a jazz-oriented sound.
-The finishing recording is uncharacteristically live-sounding compared to the others on Village Green; to ensure his voice cut through the loud instrumental backing, Davies changed his original throaty vocal to a more nasally tone.
+The finishing recording is uncharacteristically live-sounding compared to the others on Village Green; to ensure his voice cut through the loud instrumental backing, Davies changed his original throaty-vocal to a more nasally tone.
 Additionally, while every other track on the album runs under three minutes, "Last of the Steam-Powered Trains" is over four.
 After Davies created a mono reference mix, the band overdubbed a reprise, extending the song by nearly a minute.
 Davies further contributed harmonica, double tracked in places so he could play both lead and rhythm parts.